Email Strategy 18 min read

 Avoid sending on weekends for B2B unless your data shows otherwise.
 Tuesday through Thursday typically perform best.

 The best sequences feel personal even when automated.
-Achieve this through:
+Achieve this through smart personalization techniques:

 Test one element at a time to understand what's actually driving results: